Robinhood (2025 film): Production

 After the success of Bheeshma (2020), Venky Kudumula announced his next project on 22 March 2023 under the tentative titled as VNRTrio, as it was the second collaboration of Venky Kudumula, Nithiin and Rashmika Mandanna.
 The film was officially titled as Robinhood announced on 26 January 2024, coinciding with Republic Day.
-However, Rashmika Mandanna opted out of the film due to date issues.
-Later Raashi Khanna was considered to play the female lead, before the makers finalized Sreeleela for the role, in her second collaboration with Nithiin after Extra Ordinary Man.
+However, Rashmika opted out of the film due to date issues.
+Later Raashi Khanna was considered to play the female lead, before the makers finalized Sreeleela for the role, in her second collaboration with Nithiin after Extra Ordinary Man (2023).
 Australian cricketer David Warner makes his acting debut in a cameo and Ketika Sharma appears in an Item number.

 Principal photography commenced in Hyderabad and continued in Munnar and Melbourne, Australia.
 Filming wrapped up in December 2024.

 Music

 The music was composed by G. V. Prakash Kumar.
 The audio rights for the film were acquired by Sony Music India.

 The first single titled "One More Time" was released on 26 November 2024.
 The second single titled "Wherever You Go" was released on 14 February 2025.
 The third single, titled "Adhi Dha Surprisu" was released on 10 March 2025.